 Two gay men have become the first same-sex married couple to adopt in Germany.

-Michael and Kai Korok married on October 2, just one day after same-sex marriage was made legal in the country.
+Michael and Kai Korok married on October 2, just one day after same-sex marriage was made legal

 Now, the pair have become the first same-sex couple to adopt, becoming the proud parents of two-year-old Maximilian.